plumatic/fnhouse/README.md

 Please feel free to join the Plumbing [mailing list](https://groups.google.com/forum/#!forum/prismatic-plumbing) to ask questions or discuss how you're using Schema.

-For announcements of new releases, you can also follow on [@PrismaticEng](http://twitter.com/prismaticeng) on Twitter.

 We welcome contributions in the form of bug reports and pull requests; please see `CONTRIBUTING.md` in the repo root for guidelines.

 # Supported Clojure versions